Chains (Usher song)

-"Chains" is a song by American R&B recording artist Usher featuring American rapper Nas and German singer-songwriter Bibi Bourelly.
+"Chains" is a song by American R&B singer Usher featuring American rapper Nas and German singer-songwriter Bibi Bourelly.
 It was released on October 15, 2015, as a Tidal exclusive.
 The song is titled “Chains”, the interactive video experience is called “Don’t Look Away”, using facial recognition technology forcing viewers to watch, to keep their eyes fixed on those of the victims.